scrapy/scrapy/docs/intro/tutorial.rst

 :ref:`intro-overview` chapter for a quick overview of the most important ones.

-You can continue from the section :ref:`section-basics` to know more about the command-line tool, spiders and other things the tutorial haven't covered like modeling the scraped data.
+You can continue from the section :ref:`section-basics` to know more about the command-line tool, spiders, selectors and other things the tutorial hasn't covered like modeling the scraped data.
 If you prefer to play with an example project, check the :ref:`intro-examples` section.